-The Land.Zuhause.Zukunft program aims to ensure that (new) immigrants become a natural part of society in rural areas.
-The active shaping of immigration is an opportunity for politics, administration, civil society and business to create attractive prospects for (new) immigrants to stay.
+The Land.Zuhause.Zukunft programme aims to ensure that (new) immigrants become a natural part of society in rural areas.
+The active shaping of immigration is an opportunity for politics, administration, civil society and the economy to create attractive prospects for (new) immigrants to stay.

-The district of Waldeck-Frankenberg has been selected as one of six districts nationwide - and will be supported in the concrete implementation of the program on site.
-In Waldeck-Frankenberg, the focus will be on integrating refugees into the labor market.
-If people can get into work or training without major hurdles and with good professional support as well as the actors on the ground, there is a good chance of opening the door to integration.
+The district of Waldeck-Frankenberg has been selected as one of six districts nationwide - and will be supported in the concrete implementation of the programme on site.
+In Waldeck-Frankenberg, the focus will be on integrating refugees into the labour market.
+If people can get into work or training without major hurdles and with good professional support and the local actors, there is a good chance of opening the door to integration.

-Together with the Waldeck-Frankenberg district craft association, the district wants to develop sustainable and good structures for this.
-The district is being advised and supported by the Robert Bosch Stiftung and the University of Hildesheim.
+Together with the Waldeck-Frankenberg district crafts association, the district wants to develop sustainable and good structures for this.
+The district is being advised and supported by the Robert Bosch Foundation and the University of Hildesheim.